Government agency tasked with transition process has yet to recognize Biden's victory | NewsChannel 3-12

 Government agency tasked with transition process has yet to recognize Biden’s victory

-As President Donald Trump continues to baselessly claim election fraud and refuses to concede the presidential election, the Trump administration also has yet to sign off on a key document needed to formally begin the transition process.
+President Donald Trump’s administration has yet to sign off on a key document needed to formally begin the transition process while he continues to baselessly claim election fraud and refuses to concede the race.

+This week, all eyes are on the Trump-appointed General Services Administration administrator, Emily W. Murphy, to recognize Joe Biden as the winner of the election and president-elect.
+Murphy isn’t a household name, but she’s the person tasked with officially affirming Biden has won the election on behalf of the Trump administration.

-But nearly 48 hours after the race was called by numerous news organizations, Murphy has not yet signed off.
-A GSA spokesperson declined to provide a specific timeline for when ascertainment would take place, a clear signal the agency won’t get ahead of the President.
+Yet nearly 48 hours after the race was called by numerous news organizations, Murphy has not yet signed off.
+A GSA spokesperson declined to provide a specific timeline for when ascertainment would take place, a clear signal the agency won’t get ahead of the President, who has yet to admit he lost.

 “An ascertainment has not yet been made,” GSA spokesperson Pamela Pennington told CNN.